-After scrutinizing the influence of the setup and metal loading on the performance with Au-free-PVP NPs, we investigated the influence of PVP on the achieved current densities and FE ${CO}$.
-In Figures 6 (see also Figure S9-10) we compare the influence of PVP in the GDE setup.
-As mentioned in the introduction, surfactants, and capping agents such as PVP are often in the synthesis of NPs, especially if shape-control is desired.
+After scrutinizing the influence of the setup and metal loading on the performance with Au-free-PVP NPs, we investigated the influence of PVP on the achieved current densities and FE{co}.
+In Figures 6 (see also Figure S11-12) we compare the influence of PVP in the GDE setup.
+As mentioned in the introduction, surfactants, and capping agents such as PVP are often employed in the synthesis of NPs, especially if shape-control is desired.
 Their use in catalysis, however, often requires their removal from the metallic surfaces without loss of surface quality30.
-Our results show that in the presence of PVP at low over potential (-0.4 V{RHE}), the total FE is substantially lower than in the measurements of the Au-PVP-free catalyst.
+Besides this practical implication, it has been shown that ligand-free Au NPs show far better agreement between theory and experiment (in a Langmuir-Hinshelwood-model reduction reaction) compared to polymer-capped AuNPs, attributed to the higher surface potential and higher accessibility of active sites35.
+Our electrochemical results show that in the presence of PVP at low overpotential (-0.4 V{RHE}), the total FE is substantially lower than in the measurements of the Au-PVP-free catalyst.
 Furthermore, a constant increase in total FE can be observed, which indicates an electrochemical cleaning of the Au-PVP catalyst, i.e., the desorption of the PVP from the catalyst surface.
-Such process would be in line with the decreasing cell resistance observed during the measurement (Figure S12), which can be an indication of the electrochemical cleaning of the PVP.
+Such a process would be in line with the decreasing cell resistance observed during the measurement (Figure S14), which can be an indication of the electrochemical cleaning of the PVP.
 To determine if the PVP is only partially or completely removed from the catalyst surface, we performed Raman spectroscopy before and after CO2RR.
-The Raman spectra of (1) PVP powder, (2) Au-PVP ink on mica film, (3) the blank GDL, (4) pristine Au-PVP catalyst loaded with 50 μ g{Au} cm-2 on a GDL, and (5) resembling (4) after 1 hour of electrolysis at -1.0 V{RHE} are shown in the Figure S13.
+The Raman spectra of (1) PVP powder, (2) Au-PVP ink on mica film, (3) the blank GDL, (4) pristine Au-PVP catalyst loaded with 50 μg{Au} cm-2 on a GDL, and (5) resembling (4) after 1 hour of electrolysis at -1.0 V{RHE} are shown in the Figure S15.
 Although we could detect a sharp PVP signal in the Raman spectrum of the Au-PVP ink on a mica film, due to the lack of enough Au-PVP catalyst on the GDL, we were not even able to detect a clear PVP signal in the pristine sample.